 Some double-wall three-season tents are available with interchangeable inner tents that have insect netting for warmer weather and solid fabric walls for winter.
 The solid walls block wind to make you more comfortable.
 Tarptent provides this option on their Notch Li, Notch, Moment, and Hogback tents.

 Most of Hilleberg’s tents have solid doors and walls for this same reason.
 Big Sky International and SlingFin also sell some tents with a solid inner.
 You can also find solid inners or partial inner tents on most of MSR’s tents, including the 4-season Access Tent Series and even on the 3-season MSR Hubba NX 1, Hubba Hubba NX2, and Mutha Hubba NX3.
 That’s just a partial list off the top of my head.
-If you’re shopping for a new tent and you want 4-season versatility, this is a good option to consider.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+If you’re shopping for a new tent and you want 4-season versatility, this is a good option to consider.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 More Winter Backpacking Frequently Asked Questions